 Improving the customer experience, and accessing valuable data, by going direct-to-consumer

 Manufacturers across industries feel the pressure to create better customer experiences – but without direct access to customers, they’re lacking the data they need to make it happen.
 In the experience economy, manufacturers who rely exclusively on their channel partners to sell on their behalf miss the opportunity to take control of the customer relationship.

 Selling through channel partners restricts manufacturer access to customers and the critical data that they provide.
-Seventy-six percent of manufacturers cited a failure to build direct customer relationships as a pain point when selling through channel partners, and 73% pointed to the failure to gain end customer demand data as an additional challenge.
+76% of manufacturers cited a failure to build direct customer relationships as a pain point when selling through channel partners, and 73% pointed to the failure to gain end customer demand data as an additional challenge.

 Even with the risk of channel conflict, the need to gain access to customer data – and the ability to improve conversions and gain control over customer relationships – is driving manufacturers to investigate direct-to-consumer opportunities.

 50% report that they plan to launch marketplaces and invite channel partners to be sellers.
 43% plan to sell directly on other marketplaces, and 40% will move to sell directly to end consumers.